Kelly Ripa has finally settled on a new co-host.

 Ripa opened the show by calling Monday a "very good day."

-"Today, the next chapter of the Live story is about to be written," she announced.
-"Today, my new co-host will officially be joining me on Live, and today is a very good day."
-She then thanked all the rotating co-hosts who appeared on her show over the past year, as well as the fans for their patience.
-"Part of what makes this show so special is through helping us out, [the guest hosts] all became family and they are a part of the Live family forever."
+"Today, the next chapter, of the Live story is about to be written," she announced.
+"Today, my new cohost will officially be joining me on Live and today is a very good day."
+She then thanked all the cohosts who appeared on her show this year, as well as the fans for their patience.
+"Part of what makes this show so special is through helping us out, [the guest hosts] all became family and they are a part of the Live family forever.'

-Of appeal is the history and strong chemistry between the pair.
+Also of appeal: Ripa, with whom Seacrest has history and strong chemistry.
 Their friendship dates back to 2005, when they began a four-year run co-hosting the Walt Disney Christmas Parade together.
 In the last year, Seacrest has turned up in the chair beside her with some frequency, including for the post-Oscars show in Los Angeles.
 The Live format isn't unlike Seacrest's radio show, in that both are a forum to discuss pop culture and interview celebrity guests.
-The Hollywood Reporter was the first to speculate such a move was possible in April 2016.
+THR was the first to speculate such a move was possible in April 2016.

 Added Seacrest: "Not only is Kelly Ripa one of the most talented live hosts in broadcast TV; she's also become a very dear friend to me over the years.
 It's consistently been my privilege and pleasure to work alongside Kelly with all her incredible talents, charm and humor - whether hosting the Disney Christmas Day Parade special with her a decade ago or guest co-hosting alongside her on Live, it's always just been easy and fun to share a set with her, and we have a blast."